Zainal-Ali786/Zainal-Ali786.github.io/_posts/2022-09-13-Home-Lab-With-Active-Directory.md

-### **I realized that I was overly ambitious on my PC's capabilities and decided on running just the Domain Controller, DHCP Server and one client PC.**
+### **I realized that I was overly ambitious on my PC's capabilities and decided on running just the Domain Controller, DHCP Server and one client.**

 ### Configured Domain Controller with Active Directory and made it the DC